sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 Subscription checks have a defined set of [subscribers][subscribers], a list of [transport](transport) [topics][pubsub-topics] that check requests will be published to.
-Sensu clients become subscribers to these topics (i.e. subscriptions) via their [client definitions][client-definitions] (see the `subscriptions` attribute).
+Sensu clients become subscribers to these topics (i.e. subscriptions) via their individual [client definitions][client-definitions] (see the `subscriptions` attribute).
 In practice, subscriptions will typically correspond to a specific role and/or responsibility (e.g. a webserver, database, etc).

 Subscriptions are a powerful primitive in the monitoring context because they allow you to effectively monitor for specific behaviors or characteristics corresponding to the function being provided by a particular system.
-For example, disk capacity  thresholds might be more important (or at least different) on a database server as opposed to a webserver; conversely, cpu and/or memory usage thresholds might be more important on a caching system than on a file server.
+For example, disk capacity thresholds might be more important (or at least different) on a database server as opposed to a webserver; conversely, CPU and/or memory usage thresholds might be more important on a caching system than on a file server.
 Subscriptions also allow you to configure check requests for an entire group or subgroup of systems rather than require a traditional 1:1